worknenjoy/airspace-jekyll/README.md

 # Work n enjoy

-This is the website of the Work n Enjoy, a company that believes that the colaborative work is very close to open source.
+This is the website of Work n Enjoy, a company that believes that collaborative work is very close to open source.

 ## Install